zerofo/emuiibo/README.md

 To move to the next amiibo, perform the combo `L + R + Y`.

-Emuiibo gets amiibo's data, but the register info (amiibo name, write dates, mii) is auto-generated:
+Emuiibo gets amiibo's data, but the register info (amiibo name, write dates, mii) is auto-generated, as it isn't present on amiibo dumps:

-- Name is hardcoded to `emuiibo`.
+- Name will be the file's name (`Amiibo.bin` -> `Amiibo`), but if the name is bigger than 10 chars it will be hardcoded to `Emuiibo`.

 - Write date is hardcoded to 15th June 2019.